2017 MyState Foundation Grant Recipients Announced

 Rotary Youth Leadership Awards (RYLA).
 The grant funds assist to support the week long camp for 20 youth who demonstrate leadership skills.

 Youth at Risk Holiday Program.
-The Clarence PCYC run a regular holiday program and the grant funds will provide assistance to arrange activities and executions during the holidays.
+The Clarence PCYC run a regular holiday program and the grant funds will provide assistance to arrange activities and excursions during the holidays.

 Geeveston Community Centre